Acid-test ratio definition

 Advantages of the Acid-Test Ratio

-A major advantage of using the acid-test ratio is that the information needed to construct it is located on an organization’s balance sheet.
+Easily derived.
+The information needed to construct an acid-test ratio is located on an organization’s balance sheet.
 This document is part of the financial statements, and as such should be readily available - especially for publicly-held businesses.

 Disadvantages of the Acid-Test Ratio